gohugoio/hugo/content/en/content-management/shortcodes.md

 [source code]: {{% eturl figure %}}
 {{% /note %}}

-The `figure` shortcode can use the following named parameters:
+The `figure` shortcode can use the following named arguments:

 src
 : URL of the image to be displayed.